 Raqib Shaw at Festival 2016

-An exhibition of new work by Raqib Shaw will be displayed at the 2016 Glyndebourne Festival.
+An exhibition of new work by Raqib Shaw was displayed at the 2016 Glyndebourne Festival.

-In the second year of White Cube at Glyndebourne, the London-based artist has created three new paintings based on two of the operas at Festival 2016 – Wagner’s Die Meistersinger von Nürnberg and Britten’s A Midsummer Night’s Dream.
+In the second year of White Cube at Glyndebourne, the London-based artist created three new paintings based on two of the Festival operas – Wagner’s Die Meistersinger von Nürnberg and Britten’s A Midsummer Night’s Dream.

 A passionate fan of opera, Calcutta-born and Kashmir-raised Shaw is known for his gloriously opulent paintings, which suggest a fantastical world full of intricate detail, rich colour and jewel-like surfaces.